IAEA-NDS/endf-parserpy/docs/source/guide/python_and_cpp_parser.rst

    parser = EndfParserFactory.create(loglevel=30)
    assert type(parser) = EndfParserPy

-From the viewpoint of a develoepr, it may be pertinent to have some guarantee that initialization arguments are compatible with both the Python and the C++ parser to avoid depending on a specific parser.
+From the viewpoint of a developer, it may be pertinent to have some guarantee that initialization arguments are compatible with both the Python and the C++ parser to avoid depending on a specific parser.
 Argument compatibility can be enforced by the